The Kalkaska Strong Project

 Organized sports and recreation are part of the solution, but Norte works to integrate walking and biking into daily routines.
 We’ve seen this empower young people to be independent, happy, confident, and ready to learn.
 With this strength, they become guardians of their health, develop lifelong habits to move more and sit less and be leaders in their community.

-Norte’s youth-centered, active transportation-focused, the neighborhood-based model combines four interconnected initiatives to engage, empower and motivate young people – and those who love them.
+Norte’s youth-centered, active transportation-focused, neighborhood-based model combines five interconnected initiatives to engage, empower and motivate young people – and those who love them.

 - Safe Routes to School: Encouragement and educational programs empowering students to walk or bike themselves to school.